American School for the Deaf: History

+For 75 years to 1895, the institution was known as the American Asylum for the Deaf and Dumb.

 The American School for the Deaf was also one of the first deaf schools in the country to admit African American students, beginning in 1825.
 Charles Hiller, a 15-year-old from Nantucket, enrolled in 1825 and graduated in 1829.
 At least a dozen more African American children attended ASD throughout the 19th century.

 Gallaudet was principal until 1830.
 His son, Edward Miner Gallaudet followed in his legacy as the first president of the National Deaf-Mute College, which followed ASD's lead and taught students primarily in American Sign Language (derived from the methodical signs and Parisian sign language of the French Institute for the Deaf).

+In 2019, April 15, the day on which the school was founded in 1817, was declared as the National American Sign Language Day.

 In 2021, the ASD launched its "Online Academy" for students ages 12–16, which is the first virtual enrollment option offered by the school.
 The program is intended to provide services to students in other parts of the U.S. as well as international students.
 It also enrolls homeschooling students and hearing students who want to learn American Sign Language.